Return to: USC Leonard Davis School of Gerontology

 Students applying for admission to the Master of Science in Nutrition, Healthspan and Longevity program must have a bachelor's degree from an accredited college or university.
 In addition, the following prerequisites must be complete before starting the program: cellular biology with lab, microbiology with lab, general chemistry with lab, organic chemistry with lab, biochemistry with lab, human physiology with lab, general psychology or sociology, algebra or pre-calculus or calculus or statistics, speech or communications, introductory food science and human nutrition.
 All prerequisite courses cannot be more than 10 years old at the time of application.
 The exceptions are the general psychology course and the math course; there is no time limit on these two courses.

-In selecting applicants for admission, the Davis School of Gerontology considers both academic potential (as reflected in undergraduate study with a GPA greater than 3.0) and professional potential (as reflected in experience, references and career goals).
+In selecting applicants for admission, the USC Leonard Davis School of Gerontology considers both academic potential (as reflected in undergraduate study with a GPA greater than 3.0) and professional potential (as reflected in experience, references and career goals).
 The school requests information from applicants to supplement that supplied by the USC Application for Graduate Admission.
 Supplemental information includes a résumé, statement of interest in nutrition and longevity and two letters of reference.
 Applicants are required to document at least 40 hours of paid or volunteer work experience with a registered dietitian.
 Interviews may be required for highest ranking applicants.

 Probation and Disqualification